 4. Peer Support Team.
 A BHD staff member serves as Mental Health Director for HCSO’s Peer Support Team.
 In addition to providing consultation, he or she provides or coordinates regular quarterly training for the Peer Support Team.

-D. Consultation is available face-to-face or via phone when requested by Peer Support Team Members, Supervisors, Managers, Command Staff, or the Sheriff to assist in crisis and non-crisis incidents including, but not limited to:
+D. Consultation is available face-to-face or via phone when requested by Peer Support Team Members, CIRT (if intervening with an HCSO employee), Supervisors, Managers, Command Staff, or the Sheriff to assist in crisis and non-crisis incidents including, but not limited to:

 1. Operational activities such as All Hazards/Crisis Response, Hostage Negotiations, Investigations.

-2. Developmental or oOccupation-relevant situations such as training or workplace issues, line of duty deaths, employee suicide, internal affairs investigations.
+2. Developmental or occupation-relevant situations such as training or workplace issues, line of duty deaths, employee suicide, internal affairs investigations.